MrTWrecks0208/MrTWrecks0208.github.io/Scrubadub-Documentation.md

 <details open>

 <summary>🔍 Overview</summary>
-**Scrubadub** is a real-time multi-string match and replace ("scrub") tool which allows you to create any number of rules using regular expressions, strings, and/or patterns to find and replace as many strings or patterns as needed within a large body of text.
+**Scrubadub** is a real-time text scrubbing tool which allows you to create any number of rules using regular expressions, strings, and/or patterns to find and replace as many strings or patterns as needed within a large body of text.

-### Key Principles
+#### Key Principles
 - **Sequential Execution**: Rules run from top to bottom.
 Each rule operates on the transformed output of the rule that preceded it.
-- **Real-Time Visual Validation**: Text matching your active regular expressions is highlighted live in the source viewer with high-contrast indicator bands before changes are finalized.
+- **Real-Time Visual Validation**: Text matching your active rules is highlighted live in the source viewer with high-contrast indicator bands before changes are finalized.
 - **AI-Assisted Rule Synthesis**: Describe what you want to extract or redact in natural language, and the integrated Gemini AI will generate, validate, and explain the regex pattern for you.
 - **Client-Side Privacy First**: All pattern matching, replacements, and data processing happen entirely within your local browser runtime.
 Your text is never transmitted to an external server for processing, monetization, or advertising.